BackSlasher/chef-backslasher-python/README.md

 * `python_path`: Python binary to install pip on.
     Defaults to `python`, which should find the "system" python

-**Note**: This action might overwrite the "primary"pip binary.
+**Note**: This action might overwrite the "primary" pip binary.
 There is no easy way to avoid this since there is no way to instruct `setuptools` not to create "entry points".
 I'll happily accept a PR for fixing this.

 ### backslasher\_python\_pip
 Installs/removed/upgrades a pip package